EliMiles/Tic-Tac-Toe-4X4-React-Node-Express-Socket.io/README.md

 ### Server
 1. In a new terminal - go to server directory (cd server)

-2. Enter : npm install (in ths first time only)
+2. Enter : npm install (only in the first time)

 3. Enter : npm run dev

 ### Client
 1. In a new terminal - go to client directory (cd client)

-2. Enter : npm install (in ths first time only)
+2. Enter : npm install (only in the first time)

 3. Enter : npm run start